pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

    :width: 80%
    :align: center

 We observe a very high Core Bound stall of 88.4%, decreasing pipeline efficiency.
 Core Bound stalls indicate sub-optimal use of available execution units in the CPU.
 For example, several GEMM instructions in a row competing for fused-multiply-add (FMA) or dot-product (DP) execution units shared by hyperthreading cores could cause Core Bound stalls.
-And as described in the previous section, use of logical cores can amplify this problem.
+And as described in the previous section, use of logical cores amplifies this problem.

 .. figure:: /_static/img/torchserve-ipex-images/15.png